Accounting, Bookkeeping and Payroll Services

 At Cook and Company we are dedicated to assisting our clientele with accounting, bookkeeping and payroll issues.
-Anthony Nash, CPA, Jonathan Neighbors, a recent graduate of the University of Alabama School of Accounting in Tuscaloosa and Dawn Tidmore all work closely with many of the business clients we represent.
+Anthony Nash, CPA, Jonathan Neighbors and Dawn Tidmore all work closely with many of the business clients we represent.
 We recommend QuickBooks software (when appropriate) and as an Intuit Affiliate are able to offer a discount on the software.

 Retained earnings are profits from earlier accounting periods that have not been distributed to the company's owners.
 At the end of your fiscal year, QuickBooks computes your profit (or loss) into an equity account named Retained Earnings.